apecloud/kubeblocks/docs/user_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>llPodManagementPolicy is the low-level controls how pods are created during initial scale up,
-when replacing pods on nodes, or when scaling down.
-<code>OrderedReady</code> policy specify where pods are created in increasing order (pod-0, then
-pod-1, etc) and the controller will wait until each pod is ready before continuing.
-When scaling down, the pods are removed in the opposite order.
-<code>Parallel</code> policy specify create pods in parallel
-to match the desired scale without waiting, and on scale down will delete all pods at once.</p>
+<p>llPodManagementPolicy is the low-level controls how pods are created during initial scale up,<br />when replacing pods on nodes, or when scaling down.<br /><code>OrderedReady</code> policy specify where pods are created in increasing order (pod-0, then<br />pod-1, etc) and the controller will wait until each pod is ready before<br />continuing.
+When scaling down, the pods are removed in the opposite order.<br /><code>Parallel</code> policy specify create pods in parallel<br />to match the desired scale without waiting, and on scale down will delete<br />all pods at once.</p><br />
 </td>
 </tr>
 <tr>